[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 However, even during these better times, DLTR stock has enjoyed average growth at about 16% per year over the last five years.
 Analysts believe growth will still hold at about 13.4% per year on average for the next five years.
 This growth will help it to compete with peers such as Dollar General (NYSE:DG) and Big Lots (NYSE:BIG).

 Now could be a great time to buy DLTR stock, whether a downturn comes tomorrow or two years from now.
-Dollar Tree stock has fallen over 25% from its January high.
-This gives the stock a forward P/E of around 14.
-Hence, both a downturn and its predicted growth will serve as catalysts to push the stock back to its high and perhaps beyond.
+Both a downturn and its predicted growth could serve as catalysts to push the stock back to its high and perhaps beyond.

 Even during this booming economy, ultra-low-fare carrier Spirit Airlines (NASDAQ:SAVE) has become the fastest-growing U.S. airline.